 This project will foster collaboration with interested communities in Canada, Mexico, and the United States disproportionately affected by PM{2.5}/BC air pollution and that need ambient air quality monitoring and mitigation.
-This collaboration will involve nonprofit and community organizations.
-Moreover, it can also entail collaboration with one or more manufacturer(s) and/or supplier(s) of low or mid cost PM{2.5}/BC sensors, along with engagement of technical experts for technology selection, monitoring design, and data management, analysis, and interpretation.
+The project will also seek to engage local government, community leaders, academic institutions, and relevant civil society organizations, to ensure support of and effective implementation of activities, and to ensure the efficient and accessible translation of knowledge in the post-project stage.
+Other potential collaborations include one or more manufacturer(s) and/or supplier(s) of low or mid-cost PM{2.5}/BC sensors, and the engagement of technical experts from other existing efforts for technology selection, monitoring design, and data management, analysis, and interpretation.